tbm/homepage/content/debian/kirkwood/qnap/ts-219/faq.md

 Debian includes support for the QNAP TS-210, TS-212, TS-219, TS-219P,
 TS-219P+ and TS-219P II.
 However, some functionality from the original firmware may not be available.
-In particular, there is no automatic fan control and Wake-on-LAN (WOL) and scheduled power are not supported.
+In particular, there is no automatic fan control and Wake-on-LAN (WOL) is not supported.
 Please see the <a href = "../status">status page</a> to see what is supported.

 <h3>Which QNAP devices are supported?</h3>